agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 -----
 https://speech.microsoft.com/

-Build voice-enabled, multilingual generative AI apps with fast transcriptions and natural-sounding voices.
+* Build voice-enabled, multilingual generative AI apps with fast transcriptions and natural-sounding voices.
-Customize speech in your app for your domain—including OpenAI Whisper model—or give your copilot a branded voice.
+* Customize speech in your app for your domain—including **OpenAI Whisper model**—or give your copilot a branded voice.
-Enable real-time, multi-language speech to speech translation and speech to text transcription of audio streams.
+* Enable real-time, multi-language speech to speech translation and speech to text transcription of audio streams.
-Run AI models wherever your data resides.
+* Run AI models wherever your data resides.
 Deploy your apps in the cloud or at the edge with containers.

-AI speech capabilities enable us to manage home and auto systems with voice instructions, get answers from computers for spoken questions, generate captions from audio, and much more.
+* AI speech capabilities enable us to manage **home and auto systems with voice instructions**, get answers from computers for spoken questions, generate captions from audio, and much more.
 To enable this kind of interaction, the AI system must support at least two capabilities:

-1. Speech recognition - the ability to detect and interpret spoken input
+1. **Speech recognition** - the ability to detect and interpret spoken input
-2. Speech synthesis - the ability to generate spoken output Azure AI Speech provides speech to text, text to speech, and speech translation capabilities through speech recognition and synthesis.
+2. **Speech synthesis** - the ability to generate spoken output Azure AI Speech provides speech to text, text to speech, and speech translation capabilities through speech recognition and synthesis.

 **Speech recognition** takes the spoken word and converts it into data that can be processed - often by transcribing it into text.
-An **acoustic model** that converts the audio signal into phonemes (representations of specific sounds).
+* An **acoustic model** that converts the audio signal into phonemes (representations of specific sounds).
-A **language model** that maps phonemes to words, usually using a statistical algorithm that predicts the most probable sequence of words based on the phonemes.
+* A **language model** that maps phonemes to words, usually using a **statistical algorithm** that predicts the most probable **sequence of words** based on the phonemes.

 **Speech synthesis** is concerned with vocalizing data, usually by converting text to speech.
 A speech synthesis solution typically requires the following information:
 1. The text to be spoken
 2. The voice to be used to vocalize the speech

 To synthesize speech, the system typically tokenizes the text to break it down into individual words, and assigns phonetic sounds to each word.
-It then breaks the phonetic transcription into prosodic units (such as phrases, clauses, or sentences) to create phonemes that will be converted to audio format.
-These phonemes are then synthesized as audio and can be assigned a particular voice, speaking rate, pitch, and volume.
+It then breaks the phonetic transcription into **prosodic units (such as phrases, clauses, or sentences) to create phonemes that will be converted to audio format**.
+These phonemes are then synthesized as audio and can be assigned a **particular voice, speaking rate, pitch, and volume**.

 Azure AI Speech service, which supports many capabilities, including:
 1. **Speech to text**: Real-time transcription & Batch transcription.
-Speech-to-Text, also known as automatic speech recognition (ASR), is a feature of Speech Services that provides transcription.
+Speech-to-Text, also known as **automatic speech recognition (ASR)**, is a feature of Speech Services that provides transcription.
-2. **Text to speech**: The service includes multiple pre-defined voices with support for multiple languages and regional pronunciation, including neural voices that leverage neural networks to overcome common limitations in speech synthesis with regard to intonation, resulting in a more natural sounding voice.
+2. **Text to speech**: The service includes multiple pre-defined voices with support for multiple languages and regional pronunciation, including **neural voices that leverage neural networks to overcome common limitations in speech synthesis** with regard to intonation, resulting in a more natural sounding voice.

 While both technologies serve to bridge the gap between humans and machines, they operate in opposite directions. **Speech synthesis takes written text and converts it into spoken language, while speech recognition interprets spoken language and converts it into text**.
 A separate module covers speech translation in Azure AI services.

 Azure AI Speech is available for use through several tools and programming languages including:
-Studio interfaces
+* Studio interfaces
-Command Line Interface (CLI)
+* Command Line Interface (CLI)
-REST APIs and Software Development Kits (SDKs)
+* REST APIs and Software Development Kits (SDKs)

 You can create Azure AI Speech projects using user interfaces with Speech Studio or Azure AI Studio.

 **Resources for Azure AI Speech**